Confirm your location

-With so many options on how you can store fuel, choosing the right tank can be a challenge.
-Here are five things we think you should ask before deciding which route is right for you …
+With so many options on how you can store fuel, including bulk fuel storage, choosing the right tank can be a challenge.
+Here are five things we think you should ask before deciding which route is right for you…

 Storing and dispensing fuel is hazardous – and subject to layers of national and local regulations.
 So first off, you need to ensure the tank you’re choosing meets the right standards.
 There are regs that cover tanks being transported filled with fuel (or even with residue).
 And others that deal with stationary, more permanent installations.
 Fixed tanks are often administered by local marshalls and fire departments – and some will have specific codes unique to their geography.
 Various environmental departments also have programs around spill prevention – and if you work on ecologically sensitive sites, where marine life may be affected, there’s another layer of things to double-check.
 Our tanks have more international standards and approvals than anything on the market.
 If you need advice, wherever you are in the world, we can help.